akermu/emacs-libvterm/README.md

 ## Frequently Asked Questions and Problems

+### How can I increase the size of the scrollback?

+By default, the scrollback can contain up to 1000 lines per each vterm buffer.
+You can increase this up to 100000 by changing the variable `vterm-max-scrollback`.
+If you want to increase it further, you have to edit the file `vterm-module.h`, change the variable `SB_MAX`, and set the new value for `vterm-max-scrollback`.
+The potential maximum memory consumption of vterm buffers increases with `vterm-max-scrollback`, so setting `SB_MAX` to extreme values may lead to system instabilities and crashes.

 ### How can I automatically close vterm buffers when the process is terminated?

 There is an option for that: set `vterm-kill-buffer-on-exit` to `t`.